Government Benefits & Assistance

 Frequently Asked Questions

-Am I eligible for Cash Assistance?
+Am I eligible for cash assistance?

 Cash Assistance, sometimes known as “Public Assistance,” is a benefit program that provides a cash benefit to eligible individuals, couples, and families.
 In New York City, Cash Assistance is administered by the Human Resources Administration (HRA), which is part of the NYC Department of Social Services.
 Cash Assistance benefits are delivered twice monthly on a debit-like card called an EBT (Electronic Benefits Transfer) that can be used at ATMs or any store where EBT cards are accepted.
 Cash Assistance is for people with limited income and resources.
 Eligibility is determined on a case-by-case basis and depends upon income, resources, immigration status (note: many immigrants are eligible for benefits in NYC), and family size, among other factors.
 Every person has a right to apply for Cash Assistance and to receive a written decision on their eligibility.